-Financial information for self-employed workers and other micro-company structures New CRPL17; CRPL19; CRPL21; CRPL22; CRPL23 Date of first publication: 15 November 2019
+Fields relating to the financials of an obligor Financial information for self-employed workers and other micro-company structures-Modified

+CPRL16: CRPL17; CRPL19; CRPL21; CRPL22; CRPL23

-Q5.6.5 How should the fields relating to the financial information be completed, where a company is exempted from producing any financial statements under national law (e.g. because the entity is a self-employed natural person with revenues falling below a specified threshold)?
+(a) How should the fields relating to the financial information be completed, where a company is exempted from producing any financial statements under national law (e.g. because the entity is a self-employed natural person with revenues falling below a specified threshold)?